Technigo/project-happy-thoughts-api/README.md

 # Project Happy Thoughts API

-An API built with Express and Mongodb that includes GET request endpoints to return data and POST endpoints to create data.
+An API built with Express and Mongodb that includes a GET request endpoint to return data, POST endpoints to create and delete data and a PATCH request endpoint to modify data.

 ## The problem